jamalmohamad/functional-language/exam-questions.md

 ### 1. **What is a function?
 What is λ (lambda) calculus?
 Syntax of λ calculus.What is β (beta) reduction, and how does a function application evaluate in λ calculus?What is currying?What is the normal form of an expression?
 When do we say that an expression is reducible?**
 ```
-In Haskell, Functions has one input and one output
+In Haskell, Functions has one input and one output -- maybe wrong

 -- add 1 2 == 3
 add :: Int -> Int -> Int